GoPlasmatic/SwiftMTMessage/testing-plan.md

 ## Overview

 This document describes the scenario-based testing approach for SWIFT MT messages, replacing static test data files with dynamic, configurable test scenarios.
-Each scenario configuration is self-contained and generates realistic test data using a combination of pre-generated variables, the `fake` crate, and static values.
+Each scenario configuration is self-contained and generates realistic test data using a combination of pre-generated variables, the `datafake-rs` library, and static values.

 ## Table of Contents